Language-Integrated Recursive Queries (Full Version): Evaluation

-The fixpoint implementation used in both the non-recursive SQL and the collections-only implementation is tail-recursive and based on the canonical example given in \emph{Scala by Example}~\cite{sbe} extended to use \textbf{the same} bottom-up Semi-Naive evaluation algorithm used internally in the database.
-The database used is in-memory DuckDB v1.1 with JDBC driver v.1.1.0 and queries that risked nontermination are run with set-semantics.
+The fixpoint implementation used in the non-recursive SQL and collections-only implementation is tail-recursive and based on the canonical example given in \emph{Scala by Example}~\cite{sbe} extended to use {the} bottom-up Semi-Naive evaluation algorithm used internally in the database.
+The database used is DuckDB v1.2 with JDBC v.1.2.1 and queries that risked nontermination are run with set semantics.
 Each query is run on synthetic data of three different input relation sizes.
-Experiments are run on an Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz (2 x 12-core) with 395GB RAM, on Ubuntu 22.04 LTS with Linux kernel 6.5.0-17-generic and Scala 3.5.1-RC1 (using \@experimental) with JDK 17.0.9, OpenJDK 64-Bit Server VM, 17.0.9+9-jvmci-23.0-b22, with \texttt{-Xmx8G}.
-We use Java Benchmarking Harness (JMH) ~\cite{jmh} v1.37 with \texttt{-i 5 -wi 5}.
+Experiments are run on an Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz (2 x 12-core) with 395GB RAM, on Ubuntu 22.04 LTS with Linux kernel 6.5.0-17-generic and Scala 3.8.2 with JDK 17.0.9, OpenJDK 64-Bit Server VM, 17.0.9+9-jvmci-23.0-b22, with \texttt{-Xmx8G}.
+We use Java Benchmarking Harness (JMH)~\cite{jmh} v1.37 with \texttt{-i 5 -wi 5}.